barriebyron/barriebyron/README.md

 :label:  Use well-defined GitHub and JIRA issues to collaborate, plan, track, and trigger documentation tasks.

 :sparkle:  Always strive to improve products and processes.
+Share widely, like this handy collection of online [technical writing style guides](https://docs.google.com/document/d/1wAVt65UpgBJ4e_tzPCVnPHwOqYYtENuRkojDSq-7nK0/edit?usp=sharing).

 :wave:  Use Slack to keep in touch and build relationships with colleagues near and far.

-:pushpin:  Manage knowledge, idea sharing, and collaborating on Confluence.
+:pushpin:  Manage knowledge, collaborate for the greater good, and share ideas.

 :earth_americas:  Work with smart people who innovate, collaborate, and celebrate.